grafana/loki/docs/sources/send-data/fluentbit/_index.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd)/fluent-bit.conf:/fluent-bit/etc/fluent-bit.conf fluent/fluent-bit:latest /fluent-bit/bin/fluent-bit -c /fluent-bit/etc/fluent-bit.conf
 ```

-### Kubernetes
+### Collect Kubernetes logs

-The recommended way to collect logs from Kubernetes with Fluent Bit is to use the helm chart provided by the Fluent Bit project.
-The helm chart is available at [https://github.com/fluent/helm-charts](https://github.com/fluent/helm-charts).
+The recommended way to collect logs from Kubernetes with Fluent Bit is to use the Helm chart provided by the Fluent Bit project.
+The Helm chart is available at [https://github.com/fluent/helm-charts](https://github.com/fluent/helm-charts).

 Here is an example of how to deploy the Fluent Bit helm chart to collect logs from Kubernetes and send them to Loki:

-1. Add the Fluent Bit helm repository:
+1. Add the Fluent Bit Helm repository:

 ```bash
 helm repo add fluent https://fluent.github.io/helm-charts